distributedio/titan/proposals/set-design-en.md

 1. Set a pointer (iter) for each set with a specific key.
 The pointer is initialized to the first member of the key set.
 Since members are stored in order, the first member must be the smallest one in the current set.
 2. First key denotes the benchmark set.
 So compare other sets(specified by [key ...]) with the first key set.
 The following cases are handled.
 * If the members are with the same value, then the member can't be a part of the difference set.
-Move both the pointers of benchmark key and other keys one step backwards.
+Move both the pointers of benchmark key set and other key sets one step backwards.
 * If the two values of members are different, then move the pointer of the set with the smallest member one step backwards and record the current pointed member of the benchmark key set as a part of the difference set.

 3. Repeat step 2 until all the members of each set finish with seeking and return the difference set.